 The Digestive Disease National Coalition (DDNC) is an advocacy organization made up of major national voluntary and professional societies that deal with digestive diseases.
 The DDNC focuses on improving public policy related to digestive diseases and increasing public awareness with respect to diseases of the digestive system.

-The Gastro-Intestinal Research Foundation (GIRF) is a not-for-profit organization dedicated to raising funds for clinical and laboratory research in digestive diseases in the Gastroenterology Section at the University of Chicago Medical Center.
+The Gastro-Intestinal Research Foundation (GIRF) is a non-profit organization dedicated to raising funds for clinical and laboratory research at the University of Chicago Medicine Digestive Diseases Center.

 The International Foundation for Functional Gastrointestinal Disorders (IFFGD) Inc. is a nonprofit education and research organization dedicated to informing, assisting, and supporting people affected by gastrointestinal disorders.
 Founded in 1991, the IFFGD works with patients, families, physicians, nurses, practitioners, investigators, regulators, employers, and others to improve digestive health in adults and children.